-Known from Northland, the central North Island and Taranaki
+Known from the central North Island, Taranaki and East Cape.

 Found on Whenua Hou/Codfish Island and Fiordland areas.

 It is the only member of its family, Mystacinidae, known to still survive.

 Short-tailed bats weigh around 12–15 g.
 They have large pointed ears and a free tail.
 They are a mousy-grey colour.

 Unlike most bats, which catch their prey in the air, the short-tailed bat has adapted to ground hunting.
-It is one of the few bats in the world which spends large amounts of time on the forest floor, using its folded wings as 'front limbs' for scrambling around.
+It is one of the few bats in the world that spends large amounts of time on the forest floor, using its folded wings as 'front limbs' for scrambling around.